zgsm-ai/site/README.md

 # site
-The official website of zgsm
+The official website of costrict